DevSquads/replaceStaticTexts/README.md

 Use `npm test` to run the tests .
 Use `node main.js path/to/dictionary.json path/to/your/project/src` to apply our script .
 ## Where can I get more help, if I need it?
-You can contact us on [INSERT TEAM MAIL HERE]
+You can contact us on omar@devsquads.com